 6.1 Current land and water productivity of different crops and cropping systems

-6.1.1 In the area of study groundnut and clusterbean with an average area of 61.4 per cent and 36.7 per cent, respectively were recognized as important crops.
-While in rabi season, wheat with an average area of 59.8 per cent was observed as the most prominent crop followed by chickpea and mustard with average areas of 26.9 per cent and 17.4 per cent respectively.
-Crops like cumin and isabgol were registered with negligible area coverage.
+6.1.1 In the area of study groundnut and clusterbean with average areas of 61.4 per cent and 36.7 per cent, respectively were recognized as important crops.
+While in rabi season, wheat with an average area of 59.8 per cent was observed as the most prominent crop followed by chickpea and mustard with average areas of 26.9 per cent and 17.4 per cent, respectively.
+Crops like cumin and isabgol were registered with negligible coverage area.

 6.1.2 Highest average seed yield of 2852.7 kg ha-1 was recorded with groundnut whereas lowest average seed yield of 438 kg ha-1 was registered with cumin crop.
 Among the two kharif season crops, groundnut had higher water productivity of the order of 0.45 kg m-3 as compared to 0.39 kg m-3 registered with clusterbean.
 While amongst rabi season crops, chickpea had highest water productivity in terms of water applied of 0.58 kg m-3.